5. Create your own Processing (Part 2)

 input_dataset_version_id

-variable definition.
+)You usually shouldn't have to change the first part of the script until the contextvariable definition.
 Here we just initialize the Picsellia client, fetch the Job that is running on Picsellia and associated to your Processing and retrieve its context.

 The context is very important because it contains the information to: